 Configuration

-CSP can render the website non-functional if configured incorrectly.
-Start with Content-Security-Policy-Report-Only and check the browser console for violations before enforcing the header.
+A misconfigured CSP can break the website entirely.
+Start with Content-Security-Policy-Report-Only, check the browser console for violations and only then switch the header on.

 Verification